 Twelve percent of cases involved clerical/office workers, compared to 7% in that profession nationwide.

-Tax debt cases in Texas fell in line with national averages for debt amount, income, age and profession.
+Back taxes cases in Texas fell in line with national averages for owed amount, income, age and profession.

 Beauty professionals in Utah represented a higher percentage of cases, coming in at 10%.
 Nationally, only 4% of cases were attributed to beauty professionals.

-Only 6% of cases involved debt amounts higher than $50,000, nearly half of the national average of 11%.
+Only 6% of cases involved back taxes amounts higher than $50,000, nearly half of the national average of 11%.

 Virginia reported 33% of cases affected those with high incomes over $100,000, compared to the 20% average.

 Ten percent of cases affected those over the age of 76, compared to 7% nationally.